Skip to main content

 Identification rules

-• Sending more than one (e.g., both LocationOriginID and Coordinates) will return an error.
+• Sending more than one (e.g., both coordinates and IATA) returns an error.

 Coordinate rules

 • Both <Latitude> and <Longitude> are required.
-Sending only one of them will return an error.
+Sending only one returns an error.

-• When Type="A" is specified, an IATA code must be provided (coordinates are not accepted for airports).
+• If Type="A" is set, an IATA code must be provided — coordinates are not accepted for airports.

 Same origin/destination

-• The system will reject requests where origin and destination resolve to the same location, whether identified by ID, IATA code, or coordinates.
+• Requests where origin and destination resolve to the same location are rejected — whether identified by ID, IATA, or coordinates.

 tip

-For a complete list of error messages and suggested actions, see the Error List page.
+For the full list of error messages and suggested actions, see the Error List page.

-AVAIL: Hotel origin (coordinates) → Airport destination (IATA)
+Hotel (GPS) → Airport (IATA) — full flow

 <?xml version="1.0" encoding="utf-8"?>